caro46/Tetraploid_project/DBG2OLC_run.md

 Failed even when keeping the chimeras.
 Submitted (31/05) selecting longer pacbio reads (>3kb) and increased the memory (250gb).
 I think might be just too many too small contigs (submitted 31/05 with contigs >100bp and `RemoveChimera 1`, if try to keep only >500bp, delete a big part of the assembly).

+1/06: failure of the run using pacbio reads >3kb + chimeras.
+Same error message `ExitCode 139` from Slurm and `Segmentation fault (core dumped)`.

 ### Maybe usefull sites
 - [Quiver](https://github.com/PacificBiosciences/GenomicConsensus/blob/master/doc/FAQ.rst)
 - [HGAP](https://github.com/PacificBiosciences/Bioinformatics-Training/wiki/HGAP)